Tidelight 16mins, 16:9 HD Video (2015)

 The music was composed by Richard Ingamells and Richard Reynolds.

 “This film is like a moving watercolour.
 A calming film with perfect musical composition.”
-Top of the South Film Festival
+Top of the South Film Festival, New Zealand

 still … life 5 mins 17 secs HD Video (2020)

 Gus Simonovic’s poem and performance is a bitter sweet observation of life under the threat of Covid.
-Martin Sercombe’s camerawork transforms his gestures and expressions into a sequence of painterly tableaux that echo the poem’s sentiments, balanced between fear, foreboding and a reassuring connection with nature.
+Martin Sercombe’s camerawork transforms the poet’s gestures and expressions into a sequence of painterly tableaux that echo the poem’s sentiments, balanced between fear, foreboding and a reassuring connection with nature.